-One of our roving Timber and Steel reporters, Bill Quinn, has 36 000 rules and observations for festivals, an important one this time of year being that if you sit in one place for the whole festival, then eventually the festival passes you by.
+One of our roving Timber and Steel reporters, Bill Quinn, has 36 000 rules and observations for festivals.
+An important one this time of year is that if you sit in one place for the whole festival, then eventually the whole festival passes you by.

 And so it was on Boxing Day that one of these myriad chance happenings happened.

 Sitting in the cool of the Tokyo Bar at Woodford Folk Festival, sipping cool ginger beer on ice, the lovely Chanel Lucas turned to say g’day, and how are you going, and whatcha doing?
 “I’m becoming a Queenslander for four months, and you?”
 I’m about to perform a song in a themed concert called The Soldier’s Wife.